 But, I didn’t really plan it this way, I didn’t wake up one day and decide to become “The Hashimoto’s Guy”.

-I started this website and our Facebook support group (www.facebook.com/hashimotoshealing about 2 years ago (at the time of writing this) so that I could share information and support my patients.
+I started this website and our Facebook support group (www.facebook.com/hashimotoshealing about 11 years ago so that I could share information and support my patients.

 My hope was to reach a few hundred people and share some things that I had learned.
 Since then, this has absolutely exploded.